Are you ready to join us? Here's what you need to know to take the next step!

-* It is important that we have your current email address.
-Provide your email address when you apply.
+It is important that we have your current email address, so be sure to provide it when you apply!
 After you have applied, you may confirm or change your email address on Quest.
-To ensure that email we send you isn't spam filtered, please add us to your address book.
+To ensure that our emails don't get caught in your spam filter, please add us to your address book.

 - You will be asked to complete an Admission Information Form (AIF).
-A completed AIF is required for admission to the Math CA, Mathematics-Business Double Degree, and Financial Analysis and Risk Management (FARM) programs, and strongly recommended for all others.
+A completed AIF is required for admission to all Mathematics, Computer Science and Mathematics, Business and Accounting programs.

 - Arrange to have your grades and, in some cases, course descriptions sent to us.